 This is the place to delve into Sweden’s Viking heritage.
 The Viking Museum’s vivid exhibition will introduce you to these people who lived in southern Scandinavia through movies, scenery, projections, sound effects and archaeological objects.

 Learn all about the Viking raids, journeys and their mastery in ship-building as well as their everyday lives at the farms.
 Step aboard the adventure ride Ragnfrid’s saga to follow Harald and his crew on a dramatic journey which includes plundering in the west and slave trade in the east.

 Not only is this Scandinavia’s most visited non-art museum, the Vasa Museet is also one of the most unique.
 The maritime museum is named after the Vasa, the preserved 17th century ship that forms the centrepiece of the exhibition.
 The ship, which sank on its maiden voyage, was discovered in Stockholm harbour in 1961 and painstakingly restored to its former glory.

-Beyond the Vasa in the main hall, the museum also has exhibits related to the archaeological findings of the ships and early 17th-century Sweden and models portraying the construction, sinking, location and recovery of the ship.
+Beyond the Vasa in the main hall, the museum also has exhibits related to the archaeological findings of the ship and early 17th-century Sweden, and models portraying the construction, sinking, location and recovery of the ship.
 In the harbour outside the museum, four other ships can be visited: an ice breaker (1915), a lightvessel (1903), a torpedo boat (1966) and a rescue boat (1944).